ncatlab/nlab-content/pages/6/3/4/5/15436/content.md

 * Wikipedia, _[Ring of integers](http://en.wikipedia.org/wiki/Ring_of_integers)_

-The following paper show that the subset of integers is definable in $\mathbb{Q}$ by a universal first-order formula in the language of rings.
+The following paper shows that the subset of integers is definable in $\mathbb{Q}$ by a universal first-order formula in the language of rings.

 * Jochen Koenigsmann, _Defining $\mathbb{Z}$ in $\mathbb{Q}$_, Annals of Mathematics,  **183**, issue 1 (2016) pp 73-93, doi:[10.4007/annals.2016.183.1.2](http://dx.doi.org/10.4007/annals.2016.183.1.2), arXiv:[1011.3424](https://arxiv.org/abs/1011.3424)